davidjbeveridge/mia_portfolio/data/artifacts/s1_occt508_pdpr.markdown

 ---
-title: "Semester 1&mdash;OCCT 508: Professional Development Plan and reflection"
+title: "Semester 1&mdash;OCCT 508: Professional Development Plan and Reflection"
 summary: >
   My first attempt at setting personal, professional, educational, and recreational goals for the next 10 years.